Student Rights and Responsibilities

 - Maintaining Satisfactory Academic Progress (SAP) according to established university policies and standards.

 - Reporting all financial assistance, such as scholarships, received from any outside source to the OSFA.
+These additional awards may be reported via your online financial aid award letter.

 - Reporting any changes in your name, address, or attendance status to the appropriate office within the university.